cyclehead21/SMT-Test-and-Repair/docs/oil-damage-to-smt-system.md

 <a id="oil-damage-to-smt-system"></a>

-# Oil Damage to SMT system
+# SMT - Oil Damage to SMT system

 [Back to chapter index](../README.md)